Spinorially Twisted Spin Structures. II: Twisted Pure Spinors, Special Riemannian Holonomy and Clifford Monopoles: Special Riemannian holonomy

 \section{Special Riemannian holonomy}

-In this section, we present the geometrical consequences of the existence of parallel pure spinors on manifolds with spinorially twisted spin structures.
-In particular, we establish a correspondence between special Riemannnian holonomies and parallel pure spinors.
-Let $M$ be an oriented Riemannian manifold admitting a $Spin^r$ structure, and $F$ the auxiliary Riemannian vector bundle.
+In this section, we present the geometrical consequences of the existence of parallel twisted pure spinors.
+In particular, we establish a correspondence between special Riemannnian holonomies and parallel twisted pure spinors.

-\begin{defi} \begin{itemize} \item A {\em rank $r$ almost even-Clifford hermitian structure}, $r\geq 2$, on a Riemannian manifold $M$ is a smoothly varying choice of linear even-Clifford hermitian structure on each tangent space of $M$.
-Let $Q\subset \End^-(TM)$ denote the subbundle with fiber $\mathfrak{spin}(r)$.

-\item A Riemannian manifold carrying such a structure will be called an {\em almost even-Clifford hermitian manifold}.

-\item An almost even-Clifford hermitian structure on a Riemannian manifold $M$ is called a {\em parallel even Clifford structure} if the bundle $Q$ is parallel with respect to the Levi-Civita connection on $M$. \end{itemize} \end{defi}

-Our terminology differs from that of \cite{Moroianu-Semmelmann}.
-We have added the words ``almost'' and ``hermitian'' since, in principle, there is no integrability condition on the structure and the compatibility with a Riemannian metric is an extra condition.
-We shall explore integrability conditions in the style of Gray \cite{Gray} in a future paper.

-\subsection{Generic holonomy $SO(n)$}
+\subsection{Generic holonomy $\boldsymbol{{\rm SO}(n)}$}